rikard-helgegren/Face_Detaction_AI/README.md

 2. Add the repository folder (by default called `code`) to your project if it was not visible automatically.
 3. Add libraries in `code/libs` to your project libraries.
 (In Intellij: File -> Project structure -> libraries -> plus symbol -> select all jars and the zip file containing javadoc)
 4. Mark `code/src` as the code source folder.
 (In Intellij, right click -> mark as.. -> source folder)
-5. Mark `code/res` as resources folder, `code/test` as test source, `code/test-res` as test resources.
-6. Try running a main file to create a run configuration.
+5. Try running a main file to create a run configuration.
 It will fail to find any files to run on.
 Now edit your run configuration and set the __working directory__ to point to the project root directory (`code`).

 If you're not using an IDE you will have to manually make sure that libraries are on your path when compiling/running.
+In addition, do NOT mark the `res` folder as resources root in your IDE since it is likely to cause indexing on all resource files.
+This takes a long time when much data is present.

 ## Current Usage
 When running files, make sure that your current working directory is the project root.
 If you are running from the terminal this means you should be at `[placeInYourFileSystem]/code`, not in any subfolder.
 If you are running from an IDE such as Eclipse or Intellij IDEA you need to make sure the current working directory is correctly set in your current run configuration.
 If you have not done this, any hardcoded paths will fail to find the right images etc.

-At the top of `hal2019.training.TrainClassifiers.java` is a boolean variable `loadFromFile` that allows you to load a trained network from file rather than training a new one from scratch.
+At the top of `hal2019.training.TrainClassifiers` is a boolean variable `loadFromFile` that allows you to load a trained network from file rather than training a new one from scratch.
+There is also a boolean for training a cascade classifier or a regular strong classifier.

+When training terminates, the classifier is automatically saved in `saves/save.cascade` or `saves/save.strong`.
+In addition, cascade classifiers are saved as `saves/autosave.cascade` after each finished layer.
+Be careful since existing saves with these names will be overwritten, rename or move any saves you want to keep.

+## Startpoints for reading the code
+Classifier training is initialized from `hal2019.training.TrainClassifiers`.

+Data loading and data set preparation is done in `hal2019.Data`.
+There are several variables that can be tweaked to adjust how much data is in each set.
+Note that feature pre-calculation can be done on any subset of the data and will result in speed-up on that data.
+If features are not pre-calculated, they will be calculated every time when needed.

+Image detection on real images is handled my `hal2019.graphics.Detector`.
+The path for the image to train on is set in that class.

-## Things that are already done
+## Things that are done
 * Get some face images.
 * Get some no-face images.
 * Load images into java application.